Tornadotraceur/SqlConnection-Project/README.md

 # What's APP +201069915606

   # Easy how to use
-  SqlCon.SqlConnection SQLCON= new SqlCon.SqlConnection("Connection String");
+  SqlCon.SQLConnection SQLCON= new SqlCon.SQLConnection("Connection String");
 # use SQLCON.
 SQLCON.Method Name